Schooley's Mountain: Geography

 Schooley's Mountain is separated from Musconetcong Mountain by a gap and the valley of Spruce Run, which bifurcates the mountain itself higher in its course.
 The mountain ridge extends about 20 miles northeast, being separated by Budd Lake and the South Branch Raritan River from Mooney Mountain.
 The northeasternmost point looks out upon Waterloo and the Musconetcong River, the valley of which lies upon its northwestern side; on the southeastern side is Washington Township, Morris County, New Jersey, drained by the South Branch Raritan River.

 Prominent subsidiary peaks include Mount Kipp (951 ft), at the southeastern tip, and Point Mountain (935 ft), overlooking Anderson in the Musconetcong Valley.
 The summit of the ridge proper lies in an area of private homes on Kim Lane, on the northeastern part of the ridge.

 The community of Schooley's Mountain is on top and in the middle of the ridge, which rises about 400 to 800 ft above the surrounding valley.

 History

 The mountain is named for the Schooley family, Quaker landowners in the area during the 1790s.

 The mountain air and the chalybeate springs on the mountain once made it a fashionable summer destination.
-For similar reasons, a state tuberculosis sanatorium was once located around Mount Kipp.
+For similar reasons, a state tuberculosis sanatorium was once located around Mount Kipp in Lebanon Township.

-Many small iron mines were worked on the mountain in the late 19th century; remains of some are still visible today.
+Many small iron mines were worked on the mountain in the late 19th century.
 Granite was also quarried from the mountain.

 The main crossing at the mountain is Schooley's Mountain Road, formerly Washington Turnpike.
 General George Washington noted in his diary that he considered the route from "Dutch Valley to Schooley's Mountain a hazardous and round about thoroughfare."